In-depth analysis of salaries in Belgium: beyond the gross figures

 If we were to draw a portrait of the average Belgian worker, they would earn a median net salary of around €2,600 per month (after taxes and social security contributions).
 This figure, more representative than the average, means that half of workers earn more, and the other half less.

 In gross terms, the average salary hovers around €3,800.
 But these figures are just a starting point.
-According to the crowdsourcing site Numbeo, the average net salary in Brussels was €3,050 in 2025.
+According to the crowdsourcing site Numbeo, the average net salary in Brussels was about €3,050 in 2025.

 A fluctuating trend